IsSlashy/IsSlashy/README.md

 *   🧠  I'm learning Unreal Engine 5 Blue Prints & C++.
 *   🤝  I'm open to collaborating on SAAS projects and Next level web app.
 *   ⚡  I'm open to new opportunities so feel free to contact me.
-*   ✍️  I also like to draw anime illustration my free time.
+*   ✍️  I also like to draw anime illustration in my free time.
 <!-- Skills -->
 Skills
 Programming Languages